blinn26/Restaurant/README.md

 ### The video clips show the 50 places around the USA and some of the dishes are from those

 ### One video is a recipe of a dish that will be featured or you can make at home

+## Please reach out on our website to leave feedback on the food and experience or the social networks

+# Thank You from the Restaurant!